Dynasty of Isin: Reign of Ishbi-Erra

 Cylinder seal and modern impression Presentation scene, c.
 2000–1750 B.C.
 Isin-Larsa.

 Ishbi-Erra (fl. c.
-1953—1920 BCE by the short chronology) was the founder of the Dynasty of Isin.
+2018-1985 BCE in Middle Chronology or 1953—1920 BCE by the short chronology) was the founder of the Dynasty of Isin.
 Ishbi-Erra of the First Dynasty of Isin was preceded by Ibbi-Sin of the Third Dynasty of Ur in ancient Lower Mesopotamia, and then succeeded by Šu-ilišu.
 According to the Weld-Blundell Prism, Ishbi-Erra reigned for 33 years and this is corroborated by the number of his extant year-names.
 While in many ways this dynasty emulated that of the preceding one, its language was Akkadian as the Sumerian language had become moribund in the latter stages of the Third Dynasty of Ur.

 At the outset of his career, Ishbi-Erra was an official working for Ibbi-Sin, the last king of the Third Dynasty of Ur.
 Ishbi-Erra was described as a man of Mari, either his origin or the city for which he was assigned.
 His progress was witnessed in correspondence with the king and between Ibbi-Sin and the governor of Kazallu (Puzur-Numushda, latterly renamed Puzur-Šulgi.)
 These are literary letters, copied in antiquity as scribal exercises and whose authenticity is unknown.
 Charged with acquiring grain in Isin and Kazallu, Ishbi-Erra complained that he could not ship the 72,000 GUR he had bought for 20 talents of silver—apparently an exorbitant price—and now kept secure in Isin to other conurbations due to the incursions of the Amorites (“Martu”) and requested Ibbi-Sin supply 600 boats to transport it while also requesting governorship of Isin and Nippur.
 Although Ibbi-Sin baulked at promoting him, Ishbi-Erra had apparently succeeded in wrestling control over Isin by Ibbi-Sin's 8th year, when he began assigning his own regnal year-names, and thereafter an uneasy chill descended on their relationship.